 Everything is Forbidden and Yet We Do Everything provides information and texts around which to build a lesson on spiritual resistance.
 These texts demonstrate how the Jews in the ghettos and camps held onto their traditions.

-Another good source for lessons on this topic is Echoes and Reflections, lessons 7 (Rescuers) and 9 (Perpetrators, Collaborators, and Bystanders).
+Another good source for lessons on this topic is Echoes and Reflections, Lesson 7 (Rescuers and Non-Jewish Resistance), and Lesson 9 (Perpetrators, Collaborators, and Bystanders).

 Responsa from the Kovno Ghetto is a resource highlighting issues of Jewish religious law that arose in the ghetto in Kovno, Lithuania, an ancient center of Jewish learning.
 Amidst the terror and persecution, and in the abnormal conditions of the ghetto, the Jews could no longer adhere to their customs and mitzvot.
 This guide outlines how rabbis were called upon to answer numerous issues of Jewish law and grapple with ethical dilemmas.
 The responsa (rabbinic discussions of questions) in this book can lead to fascinating discussions about how best to answer these questions.
 Be sure to note the alternative answers to some of the questions presented in the book’s footnotes.

 The Auschwitz Album is the only surviving visual evidence of the process leading to the mass murder at Auschwitz-Birkenau.
 It is a unique document and was donated to Yad Vashem by Lilly Jacob-Zelmanovic Meier.
 The photos were taken at the end of May or beginning of June 1944, and show the arrival of Hungarian Jews from Carpatho-Ruthenia.
 The photos in the album show the entire process except for the killing itself.

 Although the Auschwitz Album is a unique resource for teaching about the camps, we recommend great care be taken when using this album as a teaching tool.